chanzuckerberg/aws-proton-sample-templates/rdev-env/README.md

   --description "Fargate Service with an Application Load Balancer"
 ```

-Then, create a major version for the `lb-fargate-service` service template and associate it with the `public-vpc` environment template created above.
+Then, create a major version for the `lb-fargate-service` service template and associate it with the `proton-ecs` environment template created above.

 ```
 aws proton-preview create-service-template-major-version \
   --region us-west-2 \
   --template-name "lb-fargate-service" \
   --description "Version 1" \
-  --compatible-environment-template-major-version-arns arn:aws:proton:us-west-2:${account_id}:environment-template/public-vpc:1
+  --compatible-environment-template-major-version-arns arn:aws:proton:us-west-2:${account_id}:environment-template/proton-ecs:1
 ```

 Now create a minor version which contains the contents of the sample service template.
 Compress the sample template files and register the minor version: